 The balance sheet and income statement will be necessary for running through everything of value that the business owns.
 The balance sheet in particular will give an understanding of equities, assets and liabilities.

-With the information above you are better placed to proceed to the market and get a small business loan for your brand.
+With the information above you are better placed to proceed to the market and get small business funding for your brand.

 Categorised in: Blog